rkg1007/onepoket-round-1/task2/README.md

 1. First clone this repository using command `git clone https://github.com/rkg1007/onepoket-round-1.git`
 2. Navigate into project folder in the terminal.
 3. Install all necessary dependencies using command `npm install`.
-4. Fire the command `npm start` to start the server.
-5. Now you must be able to see test cases results (you can add more test cases in test.js file and run them in index.js file).
+4. Now fire the command `npm start` to see test cases results (you can add more test cases in test.js file and run them in index.js file).